 The name Marmaris comes from the Turkish word ‘mermer’ which means ‘marble.
 The region is famous for marble and the port played an important role in trade.
 There was settlement here long before the name Marmaris was adopted.
 The historian Herodotus states that there was a castle here in 3000 BC while in 334 BC Alexander the Great took it and housed soldiers there due to its obvious strategic value.

-Centuries later it was a base for the Ottomans attacking the Knights of St. John in nearby Rhodes.
-As a result the Marmaris castle was fully restored.
+Centuries later, it was a base for the Ottoman attack on the Knights of St. John on the nearby island of Rhodes.
+As a result, the Marmaris castle was fully restored.
 Another notable page in its history was in 1798 when Lord Nelson sheltered with his fleet on the way to Egypt to defeat Napoleon.

 This is a stunning area with plenty of opportunity to enjoy the night while several chances to escape the crowds in the many little coves on the nearby coastline.
 In many ways the region is best enjoyed from the sea though if you have patience with the winding roads, it is very rewarding to hit the road and explore the activities of Marmaris, its coves and small villages by road or sea with Blue cruise Marmaris as well.